kbuckler/linear-cli/README.md

 - Filter issues by team, status, assignee, and more
 - View issue details and add comments
 - List teams and projects
+- Generate test data for reporting and analysis
+- Export detailed reports on your Linear workspace
 - Simple configuration and authentication

 ## Installation